 The issue of collaboration is one where South Africa stands out from the pack, where 78% of respondents saw the risks associated with collaborating with external business partners worth taking in order to innovate successfully and 65% indicating that they had seen the revenues generated by collaborative activities growing over the past year.

 Another area where South Africa stood out was in the recognition of the role of big data and companies’ readiness to take advantage of it.
+Big data refers to the collection of large amounts of information either from customer interactions or from sensors linked to machines, vehicles and computers and the analysis of this data to produce useful information.

 Two-thirds of South African respondents indicated that it was essential to use the intelligence gained from big data to innovate successfully, while 42% indicated that their companies were either totally or quite prepared to make the most out of big data, as opposed to a global average of 25%.